HbmMods/Hbm-s-Nuclear-Tech-GIT/README.md

 Tired of waiting until the next version comes out?
 Here is a tutorial on how to compile the very newest version yourself:
 1. Download minecraft forge 1.7.10 src
 2. Unpack it somewhere
-3. Go to the new folder and run `gradlew setupDecompWorkspace` on windows or `./gradlew setupDecompWorkspace` on linux.
-This process will most likely display errors which is due to some dependencies being no longer available.
-Don't worry, the repository should have all the files you need.
-4. Download the source and insert it into the same folder.
+3. Download the source and insert it into the same folder.
 This will overwrite a couple of files, for example build.gradle
+4. Run `gradlew setupDecompWorkspace` on windows or `./gradlew setupDecompWorkspace` on linux (remember: do not take the name of root in vain).
+Running this command on a blank forge workspace will yield errors, so it's important you insert the mod's source in step 3.
+The source has corrected versions of guild.gradle and the gradle wrapper, if done correctly it should run just fine.
 5. The `build.gradle` file will reference these following files:
 ```
 compile files('lib/CodeChickenCore-1.7.10-1.0.4.29-dev.jar')